-- Don't walk anywhere alone, particularly at night.
+- Be conscious of walking alone, particularly at night.
 If walking after dark avoid dark/isolated areas. - Avoid becoming isolated from friends or fellow learners on nights out. - If consuming alcohol, drink responsibly. - Practice safe driving and comply with speed limits and the rules of the road. - Be aware of your responsibilities as a driver if carrying passengers in your vehicle. - Look out for the safety and welfare of fellow learners.